DocksonWedge/MetisUI/README.md

 ## running
-to install dependencies run `npm install` to open the runn use `npm run cypress:open`
+to install dependencies run `npm install`

+to open the run use `npm run cypress:open`